pkra/mathjax-node-runners/README.md

 ### wrapper.js

-A basice wrapper around a server-side MathJax solution with the goal of converting HTML fragments with MathJax input to HTML fragments with (cleaned up) MathJax output.
+A basic wrapper around a server-side MathJax solution with the goal of converting HTML fragments with MathJax input to HTML fragments with (cleaned up) MathJax output.

 Usage: